West 30th Street Heliport: Later operation

 Tourist flights out of the 30th Street Heliport were scheduled to move to Downtown Manhattan Heliport on March 31, 2010, and the heliport itself was scheduled to relocate by December 31, 2012, as a result of a court agreement between helicopter operators and Friends of Hudson River Park, who took action to enforce the Hudson River Park Act, which banned tourism flights from that location.
 The facility had a total of 9,304 take-offs in 2011, the year after sightseeing flights were prohibited from the heliport.
 However, the deadline by which the heliport was to relocate was voided by state legislation in 2013, and the heliport remained open at its original site.
 The 2013 amendment to the Hudson River Park Act called for the heliport to be relocated to a site between West 29th and 32nd streets, with helicopter landing pads located on floating structures and the associated facilities located east of the bulkhead limited to a one-story terminal building, a fuel tank structure, and parking spaces.
 The amendment also allowed the heliport to operate at its existing site until the new landing pads located west of the bulkhead were completed.

 Construction activities associated with the Gateway Program, which includes a new rail tunnel being built under the Hudson River, were projected to impact operations of the existing heliport site if it has not been relocated onto a floating structure prior to the start of construction.
 Construction activities related to ground improvement and tunneling for the Gateway Program were anticipated to require the closure of the existing heliport's fueling area, one or two helicopter landing pads, and the facility's driveway and parking area for a duration of approximately 1.5 years, as well as the possible rerouting of helicopter traffic to avoid conflicts between aircraft and tall construction equipment.

+On April 27, 2026, the heliport served as the destination of the first point-to-point flight by an electric vertical take-off and landing (eVTOL) aircraft in New York City.
+The flight was operated by Joby Aviation and originated from John F. Kennedy International Airport, taking about 15 minutes to complete.
+The demonstration flight was hosted by the Port Authority of New York and New Jersey, which is participating in the Federal Aviation Administration's eVTOL Integration Pilot Program.